Canon 10D vs Nikon D5200

 |13.||Nikon D3300||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |14.||Nikon D5300||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 Studio photographers will appreciate that the Canon 10D (unlike the D5200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the D5200 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the D5200 was followed by the Nikon D5300.
 Further information on the features and operation of the 10D and D5200 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D5200 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 10D or the Nikon D5200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 10D: